-Infrastructure asset management is the integrated set of strategies used in sustaining public infrastructure assets such as water treatment facilities, roads, bridges and railways.
+Infrastructure asset management is the integrated, multi-disciplinary set of strategies used in sustaining public infrastructure assets such as water supply or treatment facilities, communications, roads, bridges and railways.
 Generally, the process focuses on the later stages of a facility’s life cycle, specifically maintenance, rehabilitation and replacement.

 What career options are there?